 Is there a way to eliminate the 3-bin sink?
-Discover the bar design secret to pass a health department inspection and still use your glass washer.
+Discover the answer to a little-known bar design secret of how to pass a health department inspection and still use your glass washer.

 CAN YOU STILL HAVE A GLASS WASHER IF THE HEALTH DEPARTMENT SAYS YOU MUST HAVE A 3-BIN SINK?